atandritC/Competitive-Programming-Solutions/README.md

 ## Regular Updates

-This repository is regularly updated and maintained as new problems are solved every day.
+This repository is regularly updated and maintained as new problems are solved daily.

-Happy coding!